 By now, the main benefit should be clear: CMDBs provide a centralized, bird’s eye view of all of your data.
 As a result, your IT team will have more control over each individual component as well as the totality of your IT assets.

-To elaborate further, a CMDB will allow your team to visualize each item in detail—say, a minute component like a USB drive—which increases security and compliance.
+Though we have an exhaustive post about CMDB benefits, it's essential to mention here that a CMDB will allow your team to visualize each item in detail—say, a minute component like a USB drive—which increases security and compliance.
 In addition, you can weed out unnecessary or redundant resources easily, which also increases efficiency.

 CMDBs also allow for the inclusion of third-party data, or information from other vendors.
 This is part of the ability to create a standardized, collated database.
 This ability to synchronize information is one of the main assets of CMDB implementation.
 Additionally, this includes the integration of change management and incident management, which helps your IT staff keep an eye on things even more.